-See City and Borough of Sitka signed resolution number 2021-15 as of June 22, 2021 committing the funding for this project.
-(See Signed Res 2021-15.pdf) There are no previously incurred expenses included in the budget and no other Federal funds authorized for this project.
+See City and Borough of Sitka signed resolution number 2021-16 as of June 22, 2021 committing the funding for this project.
+(See Signed Res 2021-16.pdf) There are no previously incurred expenses included in the budget and no other Federal funds authorized for this project.
+There are no conditions placed on this funding.